top of page

 But for the purposes of this entry the above list of Irreducibles will serve.

 You’d think that because we can’t avoid these things, because these things are so important to our survival, we´d know something about the relationship between them all and how a knowledge of that relationship can help us improve the quality of life in general and our lives and social-institutions in particular.
+But, it’s not easy to point without hesitation to a book or a person talking about these things.
+The only person I know of is Peckham, and the only book is

+Discovering his writing was like finding a buried treasure.
+Which is why PRC is, in part, a celebration of his work.
 One thing’s for sure, the inter-relationship of these five categories is not being discussed in any educational institution today, anywhere.
 Or if it is, it's the best kept secret in the world.
+Be that as it may, let’s take Explanation, for example.
+To restate the passage from Explanation and Power quoted in PRC: An Introduction

 Explanation is ubiquitous in human behavior.
 So much so, that to understand it, even incompletely, is to possess an insight that no other insight can match.
 Explanation is found constantly, at all levels of culture, in every kind of social organization, in every human situation.
 Social management, of ourselves or others, is impossible without explanation.
 We justify our actions and our plans by explaining their importance – their value – both to ourselves and others.